Lake Charles Memorial has been at the forefront of

 with hip dysplasia too severe to be helped by hip arthroscopy.
 Pelvic

 osteotomy was previously unavailable in Lake Charles.
-Orthopaedic Surgeon
+Our Orthopaedic

 A combination of pain-decreasing techniques and medications are used after